Alvin Bragg, the progressive prosecutor who could take down Donald Trump

 “I learned that you must keep pushing, despite the strong political and social headwinds.
 You will be criticized by someone — maybe even everyone — no matter what you do,” he wrote in a September 2020 op-ed for USA Today.
 “Relationships with law enforcement will be strained.
 Commentators will second guess your every move.
 I always told my team to feel liberated by this.”

-The establishment’s favored candidate was Tali Farhadi Weinstein, a Yale-educated attorney who reflected wealthier Manhattanites’ unease about soft-on-crime approaches.
-But her personal wealth and ties to high finance made Farhadi Weinstein unpalatable to a motivated base.
+The establishment’s favored candidate was Tali Farhadian Weinstein, a Yale-educated attorney who reflected wealthier Manhattanites’ unease about soft-on-crime approaches.
+But her personal wealth and ties to high finance made Weinstein unpalatable to a motivated base.

 In June 2021, Bragg prevailed in the Democratic primary, all but ensuring victory in November’s general election.
 His ascension seemed to terrify conservatives, and some moderates, as a trend of increased violent crime continued.

-A clash between the city’s new tough-on-crime Mayor Eric Adams and Bragg seemed almost inevitable, but the new district attorney promised not to stray from his ideals.
-“I will govern tirelessly from the perspective of the communities most impacted by the justice system,” he said as he took the oath of office on January 1, 2022.
+A conflict between the city’s new tough-on-crime Mayor Eric Adams and Bragg seemed almost certain, but the new district attorney promised not to stray from his ideals.
+“I will govern tirelessly from the perspective of the communities most impacted by the justice system,” he said as he took the oath of office on Jan.
+1, 2022.

 But his tenure began with a series of challenges.
 In a guidance to his staff, Bragg said he would decline to seek prison sentences for some offenses, leading to widespread criticism.